Commercial Real Estate Law

-We have separate quote sheets for sales, purchases, refinances or miscellaneous transactions that set out the different types of costs that go along with the related transaction.
-We do not charge for preliminary discussions and questions.
+We have separate quote sheets for sales, purchases, refinances or miscellaneous transactions that set out the different

 To protect the land registry system from title fraud, the Law Society of Upper Canada requires that all prospective real estate clients provide contact information (name, address and date of birth), two pieces of ID (including one photo ID), the agreement of purchase and sale and, at the end of the transaction, a copy of all waivers (fulfillments of conditions).

 We will gather together this information, including the details of the specific transaction involved.
 Once we have all of this information, we will provide you with a list of the documents and items you will need to provide to AGBL.